Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 - Best under $70: Solo Pro 15.6” Backpack

 Editor's note: We've updated this review roundup to include new picks for Best Commuter Backpack and Best Messenger Bag (Monday, July 31).

 Next to a laptop itself, a laptop bag is one of the most important purchases you can make.
 With so many laptop bags and backpacks to choose from, it would be an idle exercise to try to find the best laptop bag out there.
 Instead, we’d rather help you find the right laptop bag for any situation, like commuting everyday to work, traveling abroad, or charging your devices on the go.

 To be considered in this review of laptop bags, each product had to have a designated laptop sleeve or compartment.
 These bags can all fit up to a 16-inch laptop, except where noted.
 Keep checking back as we review more laptop bags and backpacks and continually update this guide.

-Best commuter bag: Booq Cobra Squeeze
+Runner up: Booq Cobra Squeeze

 Leave it to Booq to make a laptop backpack that’s both compact and spacious at the same time.
 The company’s Cobra Squeeze (MSRP $195, available on Amazon) is the VW Beetle of laptop backpacks, using a dome shape so you can stuff as much as possible without creating weird bumps or needing an oversized backpack.
 The Cobra Squeeze has a dedicated laptop sleeve that can fit up to a 15-inch MacBook Pro or a 16-inch Lenovo Ultrabook.
 Then there’s a second sleeve for tablets.
 On either side of the backpack, you’ll find easy-to-reach zippers for storing your smartphone.
 These side pockets have extra padding to avoid scratches.